 A hyperscale data centre is a super-sized version of the critical infrastructures housing many servers today.

-What sets hyperscale data centres apart from traditional data centres or micro centres is their increased capacity for high-volume data and storage.
+What sets hyperscale data centers apart from traditional data centres or micro centres is their increased capacity for high-volume data and storage.

 Since the demand for online services such as social networking, virtual reality workloads, cryptography, and power-intensive tasks such as gaming and live streaming is increasing, cloud computing services are witnessing an urgency to increase their capabilities.